tinacms/tina.io/content/blog/media-update.md

 We unified the `previewSrc` interface between [`MediaStore`](/docs/media#media-store), [`InlineImage`](/docs/ui/inline-editing/inline-image/), and the regular [image field](/docs/plugins/fields/images).

 The breaking change is that the additional arguments are now passed to `previewSrc`.
 We made this change because we found ourselves often returning the field value when configuring this function in image fields.
-Instead of having to wade through all of the form values when providing a previewSrc, the first argument alone should give most developers what they need to return a valid preview url.
+Instead of having to wade through all of the form values when providing a `previewSrc`, the first argument alone should be adequate for most usecases.

 **Before**